orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 of minor issues[^reportingnote].
 It is a best practice to document in the Policy the resolution procedure for conflicts and always respond to reports even if to say that the Project does not consider it a vulnerability.

+The best practice is also to document the Project security model and define which parts are in scope for reporting vulnerabilities.
+For example, the Project may be working on a new, experimental module, that has not been released yet.
+In this case it can state that this module is out of scope for vulnerability reporting, but may accept regular bug reports.
+Another example may be support for a legacy protocol for compatibility reasons, and that this protocol is known to have security weaknesses.
+In this case, the Project may document that it is not accepting vulnerability reports for that part of the code.

 [^reportingnote]: This is a serious problem for the open source community, as each investigation requires time from developers.
-Low quality reports are caused, amongst other things, by the possible reward (a CVE number, or a bounty - which open source projects typically do not have) and we find reasonable that the Policy includes a process of handling abusive reports.
+Low quality reports are caused, amongst other things, by the possible reward (a CVE number, or a bounty - which open source projects typically do not have) and we find it reasonable that the Policy includes a process of handling abusive reports.
 In such cases, Projects and Stewards should keep a minimum of trace of their decison (example: emails) and may use additional guidelines on what is considered a vulnerability, for example the CVE Program rules.